RobertBaruch/amaranth-exercises/05_sync.md

 For the above, only if `load` is high will `x` be loaded with `loadval` on the sync clock edge.

+Again, the following diagram is quite complex, but accurately portrays what's going on.

 ![Loading, diagram](diagrams/sync_load_diagram.png)
 ![Loading, waveforms](diagrams/sync_load.png)